-Reference to this paper should be made as follows: Bottazzi, E. and Ferrario, R. (2009) 'Preliminaries to a DOLCE ontology of organisations', Int.
-J. Business Process Integration and Management, Vol. 4, No. 4, pp.225-238.
+Reference to this paper should be made as follows: Bottazzi, E. and Ferrario, R. (2006??)
+'Preliminaries to a DOLCE Ontology of Organizations', Int.
+J. Business Process Integration and Management, Vol. 1?, Nos.
+1/2/3?, pp.64-74?.

-Biographical notes: Emanuele Bottazzi is a PhD student at the Philosophy Department of the University of Torino, Italy.
-His main interests are in social ontology, collective intentionality and political philosophy.
-He collaborates with the Laboratory for Applied Ontology (ISTC-CNR) in Trento, Italy.

-Roberta Ferrario received her PhD in Philosophy in co-tutorship at the University of Milan and at the University Marc Bloch of Strasbourg in 2003 with a dissertation on counterfactual reasoning.
-Currently she is a Researcher at LOA in Trento and she is working on ontology of organisations, ontology of mental entities, of services and e-government.
+Biographical notes: Emanuele Bottazzi has a research position at the Laboratory for Applied Ontology (ISTC-CNR) in Trento, Italy.
+He graduated in Philosophy at the University of Ferrara in 2003 with a dissertation, in collaboration with LOA, on Ontological Aspects of Organizations.
+He is also a PhD student at the Philosophy Department at the University of Torino, Italy.
+His main interests are on Social Ontology, in particular on organizations, social roles, norms and interaction between agents.
+Roberta Ferrario obtained a PhD in Philosophy in co-tutorship at the University of Milan and at the University Marc Bloch of Strasbourg in 2003 with a dissertation on counterfactual reasoning.
+Currently she has also a research position at LOA in Trento and she is currently working in ontology of organizations, ontology of mental entities and security issues in organizations.

-1 Introduction
+1 INTRODUCTION

-The aim of this paper is to lay down the bases for an ontological analysis of organisations.
+The aim of this paper is to lay down the bases for an ontological analysis of organizations.

-Even if the amount of literature on organisations is nowadays huge, as far as we know, there are not so many works specifically focused on the ontology of organisations.
+Even if the amount of literature on organizations is nowadays huge, as far as we know, there are not so many works specifically focused on the ontology of organizations.
 Those available can be divided according to the different perspective they take.

-Most of the philosophical studies on organisations concentrate on ethical issues, like moral personhood and responsibility (French, 1984) and very few of them have a formal flavour.
+Most of the philosophical studies on organizations concentrate on ethical issues, like moral personhood and responsibility (French (1984)) and very few of them have a formal flavor.
 An important exception is the account given by Raimo Tuomela.
-His analysis of organisations in Tuomela (2002) is part of a wider project about institutional reality, strongly based on the analysis of the notions of collective intentionality, joint actions and social practices.

-The notion of normative system is also analysed but, differently from our paper, this is done by looking at the dynamics, trying to understand - for instance - which actions are the agents in the organisation allowed or not allowed to do.
+His analysis of organizations in Tuomela (2002) is part of a wider project about institutional reality, strongly based on the analysis of the notions of collective intentionality, joint actions and social practices.
+The notion of normative system is also analyzed but, differently from our paper, this is done by looking at the dynamics, trying to understand - for instance - which actions are the agents in the organization allowed or not allowed to do.